pic pic

 Introduction

-This section continues exploring approaches to mutating vectors.
+This section continues our exploration of techniques for mutating vectors.
 The emphasis is now on in-place functions, defined as functions that mutate at least one of their arguments.

-Many built-in functions in Julia have an in-place counterpart, which can easily recognized by the ! suffix in their names.
+Many built-in functions in Julia have an in-place counterpart, which can be easily recognized by the ! suffix in their names.
 These versions store the output in one of the function arguments, thereby avoiding the creation of a new object.
-In practice, it means that variables can be updated immediately after executing the function.
+In practice, it means that one or more of the arguments will be updated immediately after executing the function.
 For example, given a vector x, the call sort(x) produces a new vector with ordered elements, but without altering the original x.
 In contrast, the in-place version sort!(x) overwrites the content of x.

 end